tsotchke/gpt2-basic/README.md

 ### ■ Configuration

-The model can be configured by modifying constants in the source files:
+The model can be configured by modifying constants in the source files or by using the model initialization options in the user interface.
+The system supports multiple model configurations:

-- `model.bas`: Model architecture parameters (layers, dimensions)
+1. Tiny (4 layers, 128 embedding)
-- `main.bas`: Default prompt and generation settings
+2. Small (6 layers, 256 embedding)
-- `simd_ops.bas`: SIMD-like optimization parameters
+3. Medium (8 layers, 512 embedding)
-- `asm_optimizations.bas`: Assembly optimization settings
+4. Custom configuration from file

 ### ■ DOSBox Configuration